rm-controls/rm_controllers/rm_shooter_controllers/README.md

 #### Building

-+ Build this package with catkin build.
+To build this package with catkin build.
 Clone the latest version from this repository into your catkin workspace.
 ```
 catkin_workspace/src
 git clone https://github.com/rm-controls/rm_controllers.git